wmde/wikiba.se/source/contact.md

 ## Contact

-The Wikibase [community user group](https://meta.wikimedia.org/wiki/Wikibase_Community_User_Group) exists to support Wikibase as an entity distinct from Wikidata.
-Its mission is to cultivate Wikibase's development and to encourage like-minded developers and data analysts not only to improve Wikibase's existing tools but also to create new ones.
+The best place to get in touch with Wikibase users & developers is the Wikibase [community user group](https://meta.wikimedia.org/wiki/Wikibase_Community_User_Group).
+It exists to support Wikibase as an entity distinct from Wikidata, to cultivate Wikibase's development and to encourage like-minded developers and data analysts not only to improve Wikibase's existing tools but also to create new ones.

 - [Telegram group](https://t.me/joinchat/HGjGexZ9NE7BwpXzMsoDLA)
 - [Mailing list](https://lists.wikimedia.org/mailman/listinfo/wikibaseug)